GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 **Note:** the output from the previous `gcloud` cluster create command will contain the specific `kubectl config` command to execute for your platform/project.

-For more information on kubectl commands check out kubectl cheat sheet:  https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/
+For more information on kubectl commands check out kubectl cheat sheet:  [Kubernetes Cheat Sheet](https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/)

 ### Deploy locust-master